zatsepinvl/effective-learning/books/building-microservices.md

 ### Principles of Microservice Deployment

-#### Isolated execution

-- Microservices don't share computing resources.
-- Microservices can not impact other instances running nearby.
+* **Isolated execution** - microservices don't share computing resources.
+Microservices can not impact other instances running nearby.

-#### Focus on automation

-- Automate everything.
+* **Focus on automation** - automate everything.

-#### Infrastructure as Code

-- Store infrastructure configuration in source control.
-- Use right tools: Terraform, Pulumi, Puppet, Chef, Ansible.
+* **Infrastructure as Code** - store infrastructure configuration in source control.
+Use right tools: Terraform, Pulumi, Puppet, Chef, Ansible.

-#### Zero-Downtime Deployment

-- Deploy new version of a microservice without any downtime to users or other dependent systems.
+* **Zero-Downtime Deployment** - deploy new version of a microservice without any downtime to users or other dependent systems.

-#### Desired state management

-- Use a platform that maintains your microservices in a defined state (number of instances, allocated resources).
+* **Desired state management** - use a platform that maintains your microservices in a defined state (number of instances, allocated resources).

 ### Deployment Options